3D

 Transforms

-Configure how to visualize transform frames and which transforms to show.
-Visualizing a transform tree can help debug why elements are not rendering where expected.
+Visualize transform frames to debug why elements may not be rendering where expected.

 Settings